-What is the philosophy behind the Aesop product?
+What is the Aesop philosophy?

 Our philosophy regarding skin care is straightforward, based on research and experience spanning 33 years, both of which tell us clearly that all skin types require daily cleansing, toning, moisturising and protection – with the proviso that it is essential to choose the formulations best suited to your individual needs.

 We employ both botanical and laboratory-made ingredients to perform specific functions; in our view, this is a harmonious marriage that ensures our products are of the utmost quality and efficacy.
 I would also mention that none of our products contain animal-derived ingredients.

 What are the most prevalent ingredients in the range?

 We revere citrus oils first and foremost because of the remarkable and wide-ranging efficacies they deliver.